Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/07-MVVM/Lesson7.md

 - In this design, the cell (the View) is configured directly with the Model violating MVC guidelines.
 - You could refactor it by configuring the cell from the Controller, which might follow MVC, but will increase the size of the Controller.

-And this problem might not be evident until you implement Unit Testing.
+Such a problem might not be evident until you implement Unit Testing.
 Because the Controller is tightly coupled with the View, it becomes difficult to test due to the added complexity of mocking up views and their life cycles and keeping them in sync with the Model.

-MVVM
+With MVVM, the business logic required to supply presentation data to the View can be separated from View layout code.
+When the View Model knows nothing about View layout, testing each - separately or together - is much easier.

+### Benefits

 , while writing the view controller’s code in such a way, that your business logic is separated as much as possible from the view layout code.